cagi23/coding-challenges-paltform/review_scorecard.md

 2 - Application has minor vulnerabilities.
 The application can be deployed without it but the vulnerabilities need to be patched at the earliest.
 3 - Application has taken steps to respect the user's privacy and secure the data that the application works with.
 20.0
-close Question 1.2.5 Has reasonable consideration been given to performance?
+ Question 1.2.5 Has reasonable consideration been given to performance?
 The code submitted should be performant within reason unless performance thresholds are provided in the specification.
 Page load times, API response times, etc, are all within reasonable average expected duration.

 In case the application deals with a large amount of data, the application should prioritize its performance.